slegras/EBAI2017/hands-on/hands-on.md

 ```bash
 cd EBA2017_chipseq
 ```
-5. Copy directories containing data and scripts needed for the training
+5. Copy directories containing data and scripts needed for the training.
+WARNING : remember, we don't use qlogin on the Strasbourg server, but ` srun ` in front of each command, so that it  runs  on a computing node.

 ```bash
 srun cp -r /shared/projects/training/slegras/EBA2017_chipseq/data \
 /shared/projects/training/slegras/EBA2017_chipseq/scripts/ .